kaylahendrickson/garden/content/blog/2023-03-27-notes-on-mediation-analsis-in-r/index.markdown

 ---

 Mediation analysis is usually conducted to evaluate specific causal mechanisms after a general cause and effect relationship has been established by theory and experiments.

+One of the key decisions we needed to make for this analysis was which R package we would use to do it.